Ph.D. Student, MIT Media Lab

 Background

-I have formal degrees in Mechanical Engineering (BS), Computer Science (MS), and Media Arts and Sciences (MS) but I usually label myself as an Embedded Systems Engineer with a focus both in hardware and software.
-I enjoy all elements of the design process and often context switch to different roles.
-I've worked in a large R&D Lab (researcher focused on embedded sensor systems, MIT Lincoln Laboratory), a startup (researcher focused on wildfire detection, Gridware, Inc.), a nonprofit (Exploration Technology Lab at National Geographic Society), and a large company (mechanical engineer co-op, UTC Aerospace).
+I have formal degrees in Mechanical Engineering (BS), Computer Science (MS), and Media Arts and Sciences (MS) but I broadly label myself as a System Developer and Integrator with a focus both in embedded hardware, software, and mechanical design.
+I enjoy all elements of the design process and lead ideation, protype development (electrical and mechanical), production (e.g., working with factories abroad), and deployment (e.g., Arctic, Patagonia).
+I've worked in a large R&D Lab (researcher focused on surveillance systems and machine learning, MIT Lincoln Laboratory), a startup (researcher focused on wildfire detection, Gridware, Inc.), a nonprofit (Exploration Technology Lab at National Geographic Society), and a large company (mechanical engineer co-op, UTC Aerospace).

 Interest in Empathetic Systems